Vinit2244/DistLearn/README.md

 This repository contains our implementation for the *Distributed Systems* course project (Spring 2025).
 We've developed a **Federated Learning Model** that allows distributed training across multiple client nodes while preserving data privacy.

-Here’s a refined version for your `.md` file:

----

 ## `src` Directory

 The `src` directory contains the base code for a **server-client file transfer system** with **dynamic server discovery** using `Consul`.